oroinc/documentation/user_guide/my_oro/my_user_menus_config.rst

 - If an arrow points to the place between items, that is where the moved item will be placed.

   .. image:: /user_guide/img/getting_started/my_oro/my_user_menus_actions_d&dsame.png
+     :alt: Where would be item replaced

  - If and arrow appears in front of a menu item, then the moved item will become a child of the item that the arrow points to.

   .. image:: /user_guide/img/getting_started/my_oro/my_user_menus_actions_d&dunder.png
+     :alt: The item would become a child of other item

 .. _doc-menus-actions-delete: